A guide for service families about applying for, maintaining, moving in and out of and living in service family accommodation (in the United Kingdom).

 - routine testing and cleaning of smoke detectors and carbon monoxide alarms

 - resetting of electrical trip switches due to faulty bulbs

 - ensuring that all repairs are reported to the relevant maintenance helpdesk as they occur

-Moving home can be a very busy and stressful time.
-DIO Service Delivery Accommodation aims to make your move as easy and stress free for you and your family as possible.
+Moving home can be a very busy and stressful time, so we want to make your move as easy and stress free for you and your family as possible.

-Your move out will be attended by the Housing Officer who will inspect your SFA to see if it meets the agreed move out standard.
+Your move out will be attended by a CarillionAmey Accommodation Officer who will inspect your SFA to determine if it meets the agreed move out standard.

-Once the Housing Officer has completed the inspection and has completed the move, an appropriate Joint Personnel Administration (JPA) action will then be taken by the HASC to cease accommodation charges on that property from the date of your move out.
+In this instance an appropriate Joint Personnel Administration (JPA) action will be taken by the CarillionAmey Occupancy Services team to cease accommodation charges on that property from the date of your move out.

 Agility Logistics Limited (Agility) is the MOD approved service provider for removals and is part of the Global Removal Management Services (GRMS).

 Charges for damage and deficiencies for SFA and Substitute SFA recovery from pay

 When you move out of UK service family accommodation (SFA) or substitute service family accommodation (SSFA), you may be liable for charges for damages or deficiencies that are not classed as fair wear and tear or because you have failed to prepare the property to the correct standard, for example cleanliness.